bschmalhofer/otobo-ideas/GPW_2022/talk.md

     -
     -    return $Output;
      }

+## Exiting

+Throw an exception

 ## Long polling, Comet

-Long polling was not relevant for OTOBO.
-It could be implemented by returning a long running subroutine in the PSGI response.
-This approach is planned to be used for delivering attachments in OTOBO.
+- is not relevant for OTOBO
+- could be implemented by returning a sub in the PSGI response
+- this approach is planned to be used for delivering attachments

 ## Encoding

-Decoding and encoding is still done incorrectly.
+- decoding and encoding is still done in a bad way
+- ... but it works

 # Yes, we are hiring

 - [OTOBO Jobs](https://otobo.de/de/jobs/)
 - [OTOBO Community](https://otobo.de/de/community/)

-# Sources
+# Resources

 - [OTOBO](https://otobo.de/de/community/)
 - [OTRS on Wikipedia](https://de.wikipedia.org/wiki/OTRS)